To integrate was to recognise diversity and complexity of Maltese society.

 by Raisa Galea

 I admit I am no longer the same person who came to settle in Malta in 2009—the years of immigration have significantly altered my perceptions of the world.
 I did not change alone though—these past few years Malta itself has been through a speedy transformation.
-The faster pace of life and the swift cultural changes have certainly influenced the perceptions of many locals too.
+The faster pace of life and the swift cultural changes have certainly influenced the perceptions of many locals, too.
 In other words, none of us—neither me nor the locals—are the same as we were back in 2009.

 After 8 years in Malta, separating my own experiences from those of the locals feels uncomfortable because I have become a local myself.

-The phases of integration
+The Phases of Integration

-Despite the common interests, I could no longer stick with a number of artsy, well-read, entrepreneurial, predominantly Anglophone Maltese who deemed their cultural habits superior to those ‘who care nothing for art and culture‘ and held their privileges as a logical consequence of that presumed superiority.
+Despite the common interests, I could no longer stick with a number of artsy, well-read, entrepreneurial, predominantly Anglophone Maltese who deemed their cultural habits superior to those ‘who care nothing for art and culture‘, and held their privileges as a logical consequence of that presumed superiority.
 At the same time, I began to appreciate communicating with people who shared none of my long-term passions but whose honest attitudes I found compelling.

 Adrian Delia stated that ‘true’ Maltese must necessarily be Latin and Catholic, implying that non-Catholic Maltese are ‘false’ by this definition (not to mention that such a definition downplays Malta’s Semitic language and heritage).
 In the case of the Nationalist Party, true Maltese-ness can even coexist with a dislike of pastizzi (remember how slamming pastizzi as ‘common and crude‘ was followed by ‘Jien nagħżel Malta’ in just a few months time?)

-To some, being a Maltese means respecting ‘European liberal values’ (sorry, conservatives, now it’s your turn to be rejected authenticity).
+To some, being Maltese means respecting ‘European liberal values’ (sorry, conservatives, now it’s your turn to be rejected authenticity).
 Prime Minister Joseph Muscat once associated Maltese character with “positivity, optimism, energy, goodwill, unity and equality”, but I know quite a few Maltese who are neither positive nor optimistic, yet are Maltese nevertheless.

-The major difference between living in Malta as a local from doing so as a foreigner is the privilege of the former to share opinions about the country’s rapid transformation without any remorse or fear of backlash.
+Thus, the major difference between living in Malta as a local from doing so as a foreigner is the privilege of the former to share opinions about the country’s rapid transformation without any remorse or fear of backlash.